Jenny Rivera (judge)

-Education
+Early life and education

 Rivera was born in December 1960 in New York City.
 She graduated from Princeton University in 1982.
 She earned her Juris Doctor from New York University School of Law three years later, and a Master of Laws from Columbia University School of Law in 1993.

 Legal experience

 After obtaining her Juris Doctor in 1985, Rivera spent a year clerking at the United States Court of Appeals for the Second Circuit's Pro Se Law Clerk's office.
 She spent the next year as a staff attorney for the New York City Legal Aid Society in the Homeless Family Rights Project before joining the Puerto Rican Legal Defense and Education Fund, where she remained as associate counsel until 1992.
 In 1992, Rivera served as an Administrative Law Judge for the New York State Division of Human Rights.

-In 1993, after completing her LL.M., Rivera served as a law clerk to then-U.S. District Judge Sonia Sotomayor of the Southern District of New York; Sotomayor was later elevated to the Second Circuit and the U.S. Supreme Court.
+In 1993, after completing her LL.M. which focused on constitutional and feminist theory, Rivera served as a law clerk to then-U.S. District Judge Sonia Sotomayor of the Southern District of New York; Sotomayor was later elevated to the Second Circuit and the U.S. Supreme Court.
 Following the completion of that clerkship, Rivera taught for three years at Suffolk University Law School.

 Rivera joined the faculty of the City University of New York School of Law in 1997.
 She would teach there nearly continuously until her appointment to the New York Court of Appeals in 2013.
 From 2007 to 2008 Rivera was Special Deputy Attorney General for Civil Rights in the New York Attorney General's office and in 2011 she was a visiting professor at American University Washington College of Law.

 Her selection to New York's highest court was controversial.
 Rivera was the first nominee in history to be advanced out of the New York State Senate's Judiciary Committee without recommendation.
 Nevertheless, she was confirmed by the full Senate on February 11, 2013.

-In September 2021, Rivera was barred from entering the courthouse because she refused a COVID-19 vaccine; she is the only one of her colleagues to refuse the COVID-19 vaccine.
+In September 2021, Rivera was barred from entering the courthouse because she refused a COVID-19 vaccine; she was the only one of her colleagues to refuse the COVID-19 vaccine.
+In July 2022, Rivera announced that she would be receiving the Novavax COVID-19 vaccine.